Menu

 Have Your Voice Be Heard

-Oklahoma Nurses Association’s Nurse of the Day program allows nurses to voice their thoughts and opinions on current legislation that affects nurses and healthcare.
+Oklahoma Nurses Association’s Nurse of the Day program allows nurses to voice their thoughts and opinions on current legislation that affects nurses and health care.
 It's an effective advocacy tool for nurses to supply their expertise and insight to Oklahoma Legislators.
-The Nurse of the Day has the opportunity to get involved in the legislative process by visiting with legislators, attending various committee meetings and assisting in the First Aid station at the Capitol.
-This program is vital to protect and secure the Nursing profession.
+The Nurse of the Day has the opportunity to get involved in the legislative process by visiting with legislators, attending various committee meetings, and assisting in the First Aid station at the Capitol.
+This program is vital to protect and secure the nursing profession.
 Legislators don't always know what nursing is like or how their bills can affect real people on the receiving end: nurses and patients.
-They rely on experts in the field, (like you!) to provide them with the information they need to vote on legislation.
+They rely on experts in the field (like you!) to provide them with the information they need to vote on legislation.

 To ensure as many nurses as possible get the opportunity to be Nurse of the Day at the Capitol, an individual is allowed to sign up for a maximum of two days per year.